carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-* checking whether any elements of `G` move the point 1 to 2:
+* checking whether all elements of `G` move the point 1 to 2:

 ~~~
 ForAll( elts, g -> 1^g <> 2 );